 When it was time to attach a name to my t-shirt contributions, "Inside Rose" felt limiting.
 It was too cute; too me.
 It also sounded like someone who made scented candles or something.
 The Rose was a perfect emblem for female sexuality.
 And while I still wanted to bang on about feminism, sex and love I also wanted to highlight cognitive biases and how they can mess us up.

 'The Eloquent in the Room' name first came to me two years prior when Riley was thinking up new band names.
 Luckily, he rejected it because it was the perfect fit.
-Puns aside, that "uncomfortable truth" vibe to which the original idiom alludes, sums up the whole vibe and holds potential to really dig deep and explore.
+Puns aside, that "uncomfortable truth" to which the original idiom alludes, sums up the vibe and has unlimited potential to dig deep and explore.

 Oh, will you looky there: *Sign number one!